maxwellmattryan/PersonalWebsite/README.md

 # mattmaxwell.tech

-Welcome to the codebase for my personal website.
-This repo contains both the backend and frontend code behind [mattmaxwell.tech](https://mattmaxwell.tech).
+Welcome to the codebase for mattmaxwell.tech!
+The stack consists of Angular (Typescript), NestJS (Typescript) and PostgreSQL.
+This is still a WIP so the [older version](https://github.com/maxwellmattryan/mattmaxwell/tree/18b58014534d12baa9d7ebb8a747f8253b89cbf7) (ReactJS only) is currently deployed @ [mattmaxwell.tech](https://mattmaxwell.tech)

 ## Overview